alan-turing-institute/AssurancePlatform/README.md

 ## Installation Instructions 💻

+The SAFE-D Assurance application can be run locally or deployed on your own server or a cloud-based service (e.g. Azure).
-To view the installation instructions, please visit our documentation site: [https://alan-turing-institute.github.io/AssurancePlatform/installation.html](https://alan-turing-institute.github.io/AssurancePlatform/platform-details/installation/)
+To view the different installation instructions, please visit our documentation site: [https://alan-turing-institute.github.io/AssurancePlatform/installation.html](https://alan-turing-institute.github.io/AssurancePlatform/platform-details/installation/)

 ## Further Resources 📚

+The following resources provide additional information about the SAFE-D Assurance framework and methodology:

 - Burr, C., & Leslie, D. (2022).
 Ethical assurance: A practical approach to the responsible design, development, and deployment of data-driven technologies.
 AI and Ethics. [https://doi.org/10.1007/s43681-022-00178-0](https://doi.org/10.1007/s43681-022-00178-0)
 - Burr, C. and Powell, R., (2022) Trustworthy Assurance of Digital Mental Healthcare.
 The Alan Turing Institute. [https://doi.org/10.5281/zenodo.7107200](https://doi.org/10.5281/zenodo.7107200)